opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - Select `Pipeline` and click `OK`

-Go to `<job_name> > Configuration > Pipeline` an select `Pipeline script`
+Go to `the_job_name > Configuration > Pipeline` and select `Pipeline script`

-Copy and paste the CI pipeline script below in the script template box.
+Copy and paste the CI pipeline script below into the script template box.

 Click `Save`

 Below is the Jenkins pipeline script for the `Continous Integration (CI)`.

-I have include details on how this pipeline script works into the annotation box below.
+I have include details on how this pipeline script works in the annotation box below.

 ??? info "Jenkins Continuous Integration (CI) Pipeline script for the Jenkins CI job"